 There are lots of good motivations to find and accept the truth, of course, but one that really jumped out for me this weekend was simply love.
 What do I mean by that?
 Let me give a couple of examples.
 Both at the workshop I attended and in a conversation with a friend on Saturday evening, I heard moving stories that illustrated the power of love as a motivation to change one’s mind to what is in my opinion a truer and healthier position.
 In the workshop, a former Southern Baptist described how he left behind the fire-and-brimstone God who condemned homosexuals to hell when he discovered his own son was gay.
 In the later conversation, my friend described how a someone she knew let go of Catholic teachings against homosexuality, also because of discovering a gay relative.

 These examples are very telling to me.
-I would guess that prior to these people's discoveries, no amount of evidence from the Bible or psychology or anything else would have convinced them to accept homosexuality.
+I would guess that prior to these people’s discoveries, no amount of evidence from the Bible or psychology or anything else would have convinced them to accept homosexuality.
 My biweekly forays into conservative churches have shown me just how entrenched the anti-gay point of view is.
 But when they discovered someone they loved dearly was gay, they now had a powerful motivation to change their minds.
-How could they condemn people they loved to hell?
+How could they condemn to hell people they loved?
 How could God love these gay relatives any less than they did?
 This motivation changed their minds in a way that I suspect no amount of conventional evidence, in and of itself, ever would have.
-(Notice that I said "conventional evidence."
+(Notice that I said “conventional evidence.”
 Actually, this love is itself a form of evidence.
-It is experiential evidence which leads to logical evidence: Logically, a truly loving God couldn't possibly condemn these people to hell; He could only love them.)
+It is experiential evidence which leads to logical evidence: Logically, a truly loving God couldn’t possibly condemn these people to hell; He could only love them.)

 I think another way we motivate the search for truth through love is simply through engaging in that mutual search for truth in a loving spirit.
 It seems to me that people are more polarized than ever these days.
 Whether the topic is religion or politics or anything else, my impression is that people have really dug into their trenches and are lobbing grenades at each other.
 Open-mindedness and civility seem to be on the wane.